dcf21/plato-wp36-v1/kubernetes/minikube/README.md

 # Kubernetes deployment scripts

-The scripts in this directory are used to deploy the EAS test bench on a single-node minikube Kubernetes cluster.
+The scripts in this directory are used to deploy the EAS test-bench on a single-node minikube Kubernetes cluster.

-As a prerequisite to running these scripts, you need to have built the Docker images containing all the transit detection algorithms using the scripts in the `build_docker_containers` directory.
+As a prerequisite to running these scripts, you need to have built the Docker images containing all the transit-detection algorithms using the scripts in the `build_docker_containers` directory.

-The steps to deploy the test bench are as follows:
+The steps to deploy the test-bench are as follows:

-1. Install minikube
+1. **Install minikube**

    If you need to install minikube, this can be done on a Ubuntu machine as follows: